tracking-exposed/youtube.tracking.exposed/content/chiaro/start.md

 CHIARO is about all of this: We though your list of queries might cover aspects we couldn’t figure out as significant.
 For us, **algorithmic transparency is pointless if we do not enable individuals** and digitally organized research groups.
 We don’t pursue a victory in having platforms accountable only by teams of experts.
 These companies affect us all; we urge to reach a broader understanding of this phenomenon.

-## List of active CHIAROs (they can be infinite, imagine to add your own)

-This list can be updated by opening a **pull request**  in [this config file](https://github.com/tracking-exposed/yttrex/blame/master/backend/config/campaigns.json#L2).

-* [US election simple example](/chiaro/us1), a small selection of election related term selected by non-experts.
-* [**Four animals**, our small example on how to create your own CHIARO](/chiaro/example): open a tutorial with a large room for improvement.

 ---